on orders of $85 or more

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Shaw, William A. Knights of England A Complete Record from the Earliest Time to the Present Day of the Knights of all the Orders of Chivalry in England, Scotland, Ireland and Knights Bachelors 2 Volumes.
 Baltimore: Genealogical Publishing.
 Print.
 (ISBN 080630443X).

 The Shields Family Crest was acquired from the Houseofnames.com archives.
 The Shields Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 31 July 2014 at 16:20.
+This page was last modified on 27 January 2015 at 21:31.